Otherwa/Otherwa/Readme.md

 ##
+- 🌱 Hi myself @AtharvDesai

-- 🌱 I’m currently learning Java
+- � I’m currently learning Java
 - 👯 I’m looking to collaborate with other creators
 - 🥅 2022 Goals: Contribute more to Open Source projects
+- Contact me at atharvdesai2002@gmail.com

 ### Connect with me: